flo0909/flaskapp-project/readme.md

 **Javascript:**
 I have used event listeners to add functionality to the Category page buttons.They are set to add or remove the "show" and the "hide" class , that have a display:block and a display:none settings.

-**Deployment:** I have used an environment variable to deploy the app to Heroku and conceal the MONGO_URI.
+**Deployment:** I have used an environment variable to deploy the app to Heroku and conceal the MONGO_URI.The code has been deployed also on github

 **Testing:**
 I have tested if the data structure is a valid Json at  https://jsonformatter.org/.
-I have tested the responsivness using Google Developer Dools the provided small devices: Galaxy S5,Pixel2,Pixe2 XL,Iphone 5/SE,Iphone 6/7/8, Iphone 6/7/8 plus, Iphone X,Ipad,Ipad Pro, as well as small , normal and large resolution desktops.
+I have tested the responsivness using Google Developer Dools the provided small devices: Galaxy S5,Pixel2,Pixe2 XL,Iphone 5/SE,Iphone 6/7/8, Iphone 6/7/8 plus, Iphone X,Ipad,Ipad Pro, as well as small , normal and large resolution desktops.App functionality tested for adding, reading, deleting ,updating operations.

 Deployed project: https://flaskmongoproject.herokuapp.com/